purtuga/SPWidgets/documentation/SPWidgets.Utilities.md

 -   **pad** :   *Integer.
 Optional.
 Default=0* <br />
     Number of pixels to add on to the height.
 Value will be added to the calculated height of the tallest element.

+-   **cssProp** :   *String.
+Optional.
+Default=0* <br />
+    The CSS property to set.
+Default is height. (example: if wanting to instead use the min-height css property, set this input value to "min-height")

 ### Return Value

 The *ele* input parameters is returned to the caller.